ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/webapps-intro-part-2.md

 These are placeholders where some other HTML code will be inserted, and the syntax is defined by a system called Jinja2, which is part of the Flask framework.
 That's all you really need to know about Jinja2 for now, but if you are curious to learn more, there is documentation here: [http://jinja.pocoo.org/](http://jinja.pocoo.org/).

 The `title` and `content` blocks for each of our pages are going to be defined in additional files in our `templates` directory.
+These files will be different webpages, each with their own `title` and `content` blocks.

 ## Creating a template for the home page